ChrisOspina/precommittest/README.md

 	4. New Gist
 * Click on the option that says New Repository to create an empty one

-### 3. Once you are in the Create a new repository window it will ask you for a repository name, an optional description,
+### 3. Once you are in the Create a new repository window it will ask you for the following
+	*  A repository name,
+	*  An optional description,
-whether you want it private or public, as well as the options to add a README file, .gitignore and a license if applicable
+	*  Whether you would like it to be private or public,
+	*  The options to add a README file, .gitignore and a license if applicable

 ### 4. After you select these options you can select Create repository